 This guided meditation by The Honest Guys is a great place to start

-New Horizon has a lot of guided meditation that you can do together with your child.
+Relax Like A Boss has a lot of great techniques that you can do together with your child as well.

 2. Martial Arts

 Does your child fancy themselves as the next possible Jet Li or Jackie Chan?
 Consider enrolling them for martial arts classes!
 The BJJ Informer has a great guide on the best martial arts for self defense for your child to choose from; some of them are: karate, boxing, muay thai, aikido, just to name a few.

 There's plenty of upsides to letting your child take up a martial art - not only do they learn how to defend themselves against potential assailants, they also gain self-discipline, and respect as these two are core components of any martial art.
 It also builds confidence in your child, as completing each stage of learning awards them a new belt or ranking, and gives them tangible and realistic goals to strive toward.
 In addition to empowering them, your child also gets toned, flexible and fit, as physical fitness is a given when your kid does multiple jumping jacks, stretches, and other warmups in their lessons (along with the actual techniques!)

 Dojos in Singapore: Evolve MMA | AikiForest | Shitoryu Karate | Shaolin Club | The Gentle Art

 Dojos in USA: USA-MartialArts | Karate 4 Kids | US-AMA